Lazarus Chakwera inaugurated as Malawi’s new president

 Chakwera won with 58.57% of votes cast, beating the incumbent president Peter Mutharika, according to official results announced by the Malawi Electoral Commission Saturday night.
 There were night-long celebrations in the cities and towns across the country.

-Chakwera said said it was an honor to stand before inaugural crowd as their president.
+Chakwera, 65, said said it was an honor to stand before inaugural crowd as their president.

 “It’s an honor that feels me with unspeakable joy and immense gratitude.
 It’s an honor forged in the furnace of your desire and your demand for change,” he said.